Academic Policies and Procedures

 Several levels of communications and math courses are offered to meet the needs of students.
-The ACCUPLACER will measure current abilities in reading, writing, math, and Algebra so that students can begin their work in these subjects at the appropriate level.
-All new full-time students and part-time students planning to register for an ENG or a MTH course must take the test prior to registration.
-Selective programs may have college level ENG/MTH requirements for admission to technology courses.
-Contact the Student Success Center in College Hall, Room 148 or the Willett-Pratt Training Center to arrange an appointment.
+The ACCUPLACER® test will measure current abilities in reading, writing, math, and algebra so that students can begin their work in these subjects at the appropriate level.
+All new full-time students and part-time students planning to register for an ENGL or a MATH course must take the test prior to registration.
+Selective programs may have college level ENGL/MATH requirements for admission to program courses.
+Contact the Student Success Center in College Hall, or the Cambridge Campus to arrange an appointment.
 Test exemptions are granted to students who have:

-• Credit for a college-level ENG or MTH course with a grade of D or better within the last five years; or have
+- Credit for a college-level ENGL or MATH course with a grade of “D” or better within the last five years; or have

-Potential students must demonstrate minimum competency levels in reading, writing, and math for placement into the first level of basic skills courses.
-After enrollment in basic skills courses, a student must demonstrate progress toward college-level work.
+Potential students must demonstrate minimum competency levels in reading, writing, and math for placement into the developmental coursework.
+After enrollment in developmental coursework, a student must demonstrate progress toward college-level work.

 Catalog in Force